 Exit- Rob- That wraps up this episode.
 Elizabeth, thank you for helping me today.
 Where can our listeners learn more about you?

 Elizabeth- I instruct in Colorado Springs.
 I teach small classes at my private range in Black Forest.
 Students can contact me at Colorado Boots Firearms Instruction.

-Rob- The link is in our show notes.
-Our listeners can share their thoughts with us by leaving a message on the podcast facebook page.
+Rob- Our listeners can share their thoughts with us by leaving a message on the podcast facebook page.

-I’m Rob Morse.
-Please join us next week for more Self-Defense Gun Stories.
+Rob- I’m Rob Morse.
+We’ll be back next week with more Self-Defense Gun Stories.